Nevada-Bioinformatics-Center/EPSCoR-Microbiome-Pathway/docs/wiki.md

 ```

 **Step 2:** Paired-end FASTQ files in either `.fastq` or `.fastq.gz` format.

+> [!NOTE]
+> Before proceeding to Step 3, 4 and 5 it is recommended that the user installs KneadData, MetaPhlAn and HUMAnN in their system.

 **Step 3:** Provide a database for host sequence removal.
 This can be downloaded from the KneadData database by running the following command: